-Fume cupboards, like motorbikes or a classic 1950s Chevrolet (yes, I have a fascination with old-school cars), require the occasional service test to ensure the cabinet functions correctly.
-Or, in this case, to make sure the fume cupboard meets EN 14175 standards.
-These standards determine how often your fume cupboard needs servicing and what the test involves.
-Now, let’s dive into the details.
+Fume cupboard servicing is one of those things that's easy to overlook until something goes wrong.
+Like a motorbike or a classic 1950s Chevrolet (yes, I have a fascination with old-school cars), a fume cupboard requires regular testing to confirm it's still doing its job correctly.
+In this case, that means meeting EN 14175 standards, which define how often your fume cupboard needs servicing and what the test actually involves.
+So, let's get into the details.

 To start with, fume cupboard servicing differs from maintenance or commissioning.
 Servicing involves testing the containment of a system, while commissioning sets the baseline of a new or modified unit.
 On the other hand, fume cupboard maintenance is totally different and typically involves planned work, such as replacing parts, modifying systems, or retrofitting.